T-Troll/alienfx-tools/README.md

 ## alienfx-probe Usage
 `alienfx-probe.exe` is a probe for light IDs of the low-level DSK, and it assign names for them (similar to alienfx-led-tester, but wider device support) as well.<br>
-Then run, it shows some info, then switch lights to green one-by-one and prompt to enter light name (you can enter name or ID from high-level SDK - it's also shown as a part of info).
+Then run, it shows some info, then switch lights to green one-by-one and prompt to enter devices and lights name (you can enter name or ID from high-level SDK - it's also shown as a part of info).
 Then the name is set, light switched to blue.
 If you didn't see which light is changed, just press ENTER to skip it.<br>
 It's check 16 first lights into the system by default, but you can change this value runnning `alienfx-probe.exe [number of lights]`.<br>
 The purpose of this app is to check low-level API and to prepare light names for other apps, this names are stored and will be used in `alienfx-haptics` and `alienfx-ambient` as a light names for UI.